-As you might already know but compost is great for your garden, plants and lawn.
-It helps them retain moisture, it can help the roots grow stronger and can improve your yielding potential among other things, so if you want to see the best results you better get round to using it.
+As you may already know, compost is great for your garden, plants and lawn.
+It helps them retain moisture, improves and enriches the soil quality by adding nutrients, helps the roots to grow stronger, so if you want to see the best results in your garden you should start using compost.

-The only thing is it can be rather expensive if you use it on a regular basis and to be honest, you don’t really know what kinds of chemicals companies are putting into their mixtures.
-To stay on the safe side and to save you a little bit of money you can built your own compost bin.
-They are easy to set up and are a great way to put you garden and kitchen waste to use.
+The only disadvantage is that compost can be rather expensive if you use it on a regular basis, and to be honest, you don’t really know what kind of chemicals companies are putting into their mixtures.
+So to stay on the safe side and to save you a little bit of money you can build your own compost bin.
+They are easy to set up and are a great way to put your garden and kitchen waste to use.

 - A box of screws

 - A screwdriver and drill

 - Chicken wire

 Step-by-Step Instruction How to Make Your Own Compost Bin

 Find the area you want to place the compost bin and clear it of any twigs and stones.
 If the area is uneven you should level it with a spade or rake.
 The bin must stand on bare soil to work properly, do not stand it on paving.
 If you are worried that rats or other pests might get into your compost bin then lay down some chicken wire at the base.

 You can use decking boards, old wood or decking boards to construct your new compost bin.
 In this article I will talk about re-using pallets, but of course the principal is the same.